Clerk Faced With Angry Robber

 Frequently Asked Questions

-Why is partial compliance dangerous during a robbery?
+Why is partial compliance dangerous in a self-defense situation?

-Partial compliance can be dangerous because it doesn't fully de-escalate the situation and can be perceived as a challenge or ego battle by the robber, potentially leading them to use more force.
+Partial compliance is dangerous because it doesn't fully de-escalate the threat and can be perceived as a challenge or an invitation for further aggression.
+It creates an 'initiative deficit,' leaving the defender vulnerable and the assailant in control.

 Related News